jbell303/esp8266-adds-station/user-guide.md

 ### Connecting to WiFi using AutoConnect
 Follow [this guide](https://hieromon.github.io/AutoConnect/gettingstarted.html#run-at-first) to connect the board to a new access point using your phone.

-### Weather Update Cylce
-* The ESP8266 grabs the current METAR once per minute.

-### Setting the lights manually
-* The sign can be cycled through Drinking Weather -> Flying Weather -> OFF with the button on the back of the frame.

-## Connecting via a web browser
+## Checking the weather via a web browser
 * Open a web browser and navigate to [http://weather.local/](http://weather.local/)
 *Note: the `weather.local` address uses [mDNS](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266mDNS) and works best on iOS or Mac, Windows requires installation of [Bonjour](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).
 Android is not supported.*
 * You can also connect via the local IP address (e.g. `192.168.x.x`)
 * To find the local IP, navigate to [weather.local](http://weather.local/) on an iOS or Mac and check the local IP at the bottom of the screen.
 ![screenshot](https://github.com/jbell303/esp8266-weather-station-with-neopixels/blob/master/media/wx_screen.PNG)

-## Checking the weather
+## Fetching the weather
 Type the four-letter identifier of the airport you want to check and press ![Fetch Weather](https://github.com/jbell303/esp8266-weather-station-with-neopixels/blob/master/media/fetch_button.PNG).

+### Weather Update Cylce
+* The ESP8266 grabs the current METAR once per minute.

 ## Drinking Weather Parameters
 * IFR or LIFR